erolkuluslu/expense_tracking/README.md

 ## Credits

-This code was sourced from the [HeyFlutter․com YouTube channel](https://www.youtube.com/@HeyFlutter), a great resource for Flutter tutorials and projects.
+This code was sourced from  [HeyFlutter․com YouTube channel](https://www.youtube.com/@HeyFlutter) and contributed by me with adding new functionalities.